Debt management plans

 Add details of exactly what has happened if you need to, and ask them to reply within 14 days.
 If they haven’t replied within 14 days, copy the first letter and send it along with a covering letter that says ‘Please reply to the previous letter within 14 days, copy attached’.

-Use our Hold action whilst you move your debt management plan sample letter with all of the creditors that have been included in your new DMP.
-Keep copies of all the letters you send.
+Use our sample letter Hold action while you move your debt management plan with all of the creditors that have been included in your new DMP.
+Keep a copy of all the letters you send.

 Your credit reference file